team-igniter-from-houston-inc/async-fn/TUTORIAL.md

   encounterMonster: () => {
     // For real life, the implementation below makes little sense.
-    // This is intentional, and is so to prove a point later. messagePlayer('You encounter a monster with 5 hit-points.');
+    // This is intentional, and is so to prove a point later.
+    // At this point, it suffices that all tests are green messagePlayer('Game over.');

+    messagePlayer('You encounter a monster with 5 hit-points.');

     askPlayerToHit('Do you want to attack it?');